Emergency Evacuation 101

 What other workplace hazards exist?

 There are potential hazards all around.
-It is important to be aware of the potential hazards your workplace has because they can adversely affect or exacerbate emergencies.
+It is important to be aware of the potential hazards in your workplace because they can adversely affect or exacerbate emergencies.
 Potential hazards include:

 • Corrosives such as sulfuric acid, halogen gases, etc.

-• Corrosive materials such as steel, aluminum, other inorganic material that react with corrosives
+• Corrosive materials such as steel, aluminum, and other inorganic material that react with corrosives

 • Irritants such as ammonia, chlorine, ozone, nitrous oxide, etc.